 - These taxes are then automatically remitted by Reverb, so they will never be added to your statement nor will you be charged any selling fees on the taxed amount.

-In the event your shop is in a location not supported by Reverb Payments, you may see a tax amount on your Reverb selling statement.
-Here's why:
+In the event your shop is in a location not supported by Reverb Payments, or if you are a PayPal seller, you may see a tax amount on your Reverb selling statement.
+Here’s why: